 In the UK, our Electoral Commission is the independent regulatory body for elections and referendums, set up by Parliament to “regulate political finance in the UK” and to “promote public confidence in the democratic process and ensure its integrity.”

 I asked the Commission if they have the power to annul a referendum, in accordance with the recommendations of the Venice Code.

 “In short, no we do not have the power to annul an election or referendum.”

 If the Electoral Commission had the power to annul a referendum, then it’s unlikely that members of the public would now be needing to call on the High Court to declare the EU referendum “void” as a result of serious irregularities.

 The Venice Commission’s Code states that a final appeal to a court must be possible.

-The case of Susan Wilson & Others versus The Prime Minister is scheduled to move to a full hearing on 7 December.
+The case of Susan Wilson & Others versus The Prime Minister is scheduled to move to a preliminary hearing on 7 December.